Assembling Solid Wood Furniture

 What is Solid Wood?

-Solid wood furniture is furniture that is manufactured and produced from lumber that comes directly from trees.
-The wood is cut, treated, kiln-dried, and then shaped to manufacture the furniture pieces.
-No two pieces of solid wood furniture are exactly the same as the wood will have different natural grains, knots, and other characteristics that are similar but, not 100% the same.
+Solid wood furniture is manufactured from lumber directly from trees.
+The wood is cut, treated, kiln-dried, and then shaped to manufacture the furniture.
+No two pieces of solid wood furniture are exactly the same; the wood will have different natural grains, knots, and other characteristics that are similar but not 100% the same.

 You can discover more by reading our blog on All About Solid Wood Furniture by clicking here.